 Game Over: How to Prevent Screen Time Addiction

 Computer games can be a good teaching tool, improving eye-hand coordination and teaching sportsmanship.
 But they can also be highly addictive, especially for kids with ADHD.
 Learn how setting limits and finding alternative activities can help provide balance.

 Children love computer games, and that’s not always a bad thing.
 Whether played on a handheld device, a computer, or a television set, the games can provide hours of quiet fun.
 (That’s one reason parents often rely on them to keep the peace on family vacations.)
 The games can boost computer skills and improve eye-hand coordination.
 One 2004 study showed that surgeons who play computer games commit fewer surgical errors than do their non-game-playing counterparts.

 Computer games are emotionally “safe.”
 When a child makes a mistake, no one else knows (unlike the public humiliation of, say, striking out in a real-life baseball game).
 And because each error made in a computer game helps the player learn the specific action needed to advance the next time, the player gets the satisfaction of steadily improving and ultimately winning.

 But computer games carry some big downsides.
-Besides being very expensive, many popular games involve graphic sex and violence.
+Besides being very expensive, many popular games involve graphic violence and mature topics unsuitable for children.
 Perhaps most worrisome, they can be extremely habit-forming.
 Any child can become “addicted” to computer games, but kids with ADHD seem to be at particular risk.
 Kids bothered by distractibility in the real world are capable of intense focus (hyperfocus) while playing.
 The computer game “trance” is often so deep that the only way to get the player’s attention is to shake her or “get in her face.”